Keeping safe at school and educational settings

 Measures in place

-- each school will have decided how to group children – for small schools this might be a class group, whilst for larger primary and secondary schools this could be a year group (schools will make sure that contact between groups is reduced and they will follow the latest public health guidance for arranging classrooms and keeping safe distancing between pupils and members of staff as much as possible)
+- each school and educational setting will have decided how to group children – for small schools this might be a class group, whilst for larger primary and secondary schools this could be a year group (schools will make sure that contact between groups is reduced and they will follow the latest public health guidance for arranging classrooms and keeping safe distancing between pupils and members of staff as much as possible)

 - thorough hand and respiratory hygiene will be observed – such as regular hand washing, sneezing into a tissue and binning it and making sure children and staff who do feel ill with any of the recognised symptoms of Covid-19 know that they are required to stay at home and get tested

-- as far as the physical environment goes, every school is different (some schools have put in place one-way systems, with clear markings on floors and instructions about how your child should move through school, including at break and lunch times and while maximising the use of outdoor spaces for learning and play)
+- as far as the physical environment goes, every school and educational setting is different (some schools have put in place one-way systems, with clear markings on floors and instructions about how your child should move through school, including at break and lunch times and while maximising the use of outdoor spaces for learning and play)

 What we are doing to provide support